robert-stuttaford/stuttaford.me/resources/consulting.md

 We'll use [Zoom](https://zoom.us), and I can record our sessions and share them with you.
 I am also happy to write summaries of our conversations, so that their value can be more easily shared in your team.

 I have 6 hours a week available, which can happen in 60-90 minute blocks in the weekday evenings (one session a day) or any time on the weekend (where we can do up to two sessions in a day).
 I’m in UTC+2, so this aligns nicely with the USA West Coast morning, and USA East Coast afternoon.
+See a [timezone comparison on WorldTimeBuddy](https://www.worldtimebuddy.com/?pl=1&lid=3369157,8,5128581,2643743&h=3369157) here.

 I bill at <u>USD 250/hour</u>.
 I also offer a <u>5 hour package for USD 1000</u> (20% discount).

-<a href="https://calendly.com/robert-stuttaford/60min" onclick="Calendly.showPopupWidget('https://calendly.com/robert-stuttaford/60min');return false;">Schedule time with me</a>, or [pay for a session (PayPal)](https://www.paypal.me/RobertStuttaford).
+<a href="https://calendly.com/robert-stuttaford/60min" onclick="Calendly.showPopupWidget('https://calendly.com/robert-stuttaford/60min');return false;">Schedule time with me (on Calendly)</a>, or [pay for a session (PayPal)](https://www.paypal.me/RobertStuttaford).

 If you have any questions, you can [DM me on Twitter](https://twitter.com/RobStuttaford), or [email me](mailto:robert.stuttaford+stuttaford.me@gmail.com).
 I'd love to chat!